Premier API companies, like Stripe, implement an additional expand parameter on all their

 }

-Members would return an array of the above object and
+Members would return an array of the

-object!One final subtlety is that with this approach, you need to be careful about implicit cycles within your object model.
+above object and for many of the Members, rewards_programs would be exactly the same object!One final subtlety is that with this approach, you need to be careful about implicit cycles within your object model.
 If there was a one-to-one relationship between two objects and we expand everything naively, we end up with a situation similar to infinite recursion!

 On the opposite extreme, we can choose to expand none of the nested objects.
+Keeping the example

 {